noogler-eng/StocksApp/README.md

 # 📈 StockApp (React Native) 👋

 [NOTE]: Thre is API KEY limit 25 per day due to which whenever there is rate limit, i am using Dummy data for testing, easy for checking wheather application is working or not. (dummy data is taken using DOCS and AI)
+- whenver API key is not working.
+- you can go to APPL stock.
+- application will working on dummy data for that.

 ---